nvim-lualine/lualine.nvim/README.md

 ```

 If you want a more sophisticated tabline you can use other
-tabline plugins with lualine too .
-For example:
+tabline plugins with lualine too, for example:

 - [nvim-bufferline](https://github.com/akinsho/nvim-bufferline.lua)
 - [tabline.nvim](https://github.com/kdheepak/tabline.nvim)

-tabline.nvim even uses lualines theme by default 🙌
+tabline.nvim even uses lualine's theme by default 🙌
-You can find a bigger list [here](https://github.com/rockerBOO/awesome-neovim#tabline)
+You can find a bigger list [here](https://github.com/rockerBOO/awesome-neovim#tabline).

 ---

 ### Extensions

-Lualine extensions change statusline appearance for a window/buffer with
+lualine extensions change statusline appearance for a window/buffer with
 specified filetypes.

 By default no extensions are loaded to improve performance.